Graston Technique2026-03-196 minutes

 What is the Graston Technique?

-The Graston Technique is a specialized form of soft tissue therapy that uses stainless steel instruments to detect and treat areas of restricted soft tissue.
-This technique is beneficial for breaking down scar tissue and improving overall mobility.
-It's particularly effective for those dealing with chronic pain or soft tissue injuries.
+The Graston Technique is a form of soft tissue therapy that utilises specially designed stainless steel instruments.
+These tools help practitioners detect and treat areas of scar tissue and fascial restrictions in the body.
+It’s particularly effective for those who have experienced injuries or surgeries that have led to mobility issues.

-This article is for informational purposes only and should not be considered a substitute for professional medical advice.
-Always consult with a qualified healthcare provider for any concerns regarding your health or treatment options.
+This article is for informational purposes only and does not substitute for professional medical advice.
+Always consult with a qualified healthcare provider for diagnosis and treatment options.